BellJohn/spring-boot-react-example-app/README.md

 These tests prove there is no difference in behaviour when the fullstack is put in place and the contract is provided correctly.

-These rely on a database connection defined by [application.properties](springBootDemoService/src/main/resources/application.properties)
+These rely on a database connection defined by [application.properties](springBootDemoService/src/main/resources/application.properties).
+This will need an active database such as one deployed in AWS used during the demo or a local instance of something like MySQL or H2 running in a separate process.
+It won't be able to rely on the in memory H2 used in the Integration Tests.

 ## UI Unit Tests